Frequently Asked Questions

 We are not GST registered so your invoice won’t include GST.

 Every Tuesday evening there will be hour and a half group session.
-You will also have one 1:1 session.

 You should also reserve about 4-5 hours a week for your homework tasks and for giving feedback for other cohort members.

 Altogether you need to invest up to 45-60 hours across the 9 weeks of the program.

 The group sessions will happen in the evenings New Zealand time.
 This means evenings in Australia, afternoons in Asia and mornings in Europe.

 Initial plan is to start the classes on Tuesdays at 6:30pm New Zealand time, however, specific timings will be agreed with the cohort members.

 The timings of the 1:1 sessions will be agreed with every cohort member individually.

 This is an intense program that will require your focus and attendance.
 Other cohort members will count on you and every other student to be fully present.

 However, we understand that “life happens” and we will accommodate for an odd case of absence.